-Italian Charter Permits: What you need to know
+Italian Charter Permits 2025: What you need to know

 Italian charter permits and associated requirements have changed a few times in recent years.
-Today, permit requirements vary depending upon where your aircraft is registered, passenger seating capacity, where you’re operating, and how recently you’ve conducted a charter operation to Italy.
-As a general rule, the Ente Nazionale per l’Aviazone Civile (ENAC), which is the Italian Civil Aviation Authority, is very strict in regard to regulations and to the documentation that needs to be submitted.
+Today, permit requirements vary depending upon where your aircraft is registered, passenger seating capacity, where it is operating, and how recently you’ve conducted a charter operation to Italy.
+Generally, the Ente Nazionale per ‘l’Aviazione Civile (ENAC), the Italian Civil Aviation Authority, is stringent regarding regulations and the documentation that must be submitted.

 Italian charter landing permit requirements

-All charter (non-scheduled commercial) flights by non-European Union (EU)-)-registered aircraft require landing permits.
-For any aircraft with up to 19 passenger seats, these operations are referred to as “air taxi flights.”
-A blanket permanent charter permit or one-shot permit is available for a single flight.
-A charter blanket permit covers an operator’s entire fleet, assuming all aircraft have been specified on the EASA TCO.
-The permit is only granted validity through the term of the insurance and all the other relevant documents validity.
-For example, if the insurance is only valid for an additional six months at the date of application, then the permit will only be valid for six months.
+All charter (non-scheduled commercial) flights by non-European Union-registered aircraft require landing permits.
+For aircraft with up to 19 passenger seats, these operations are called “air taxi flights.”
+A charter blanket permit covers an ‘operator’s entire fleet, assuming all aircraft have been specified on the EASA TCO and it’s issued permanently.
+The permit is only granted validity through the insurance terms and all the other relevant documents validity.
+For example, if the insurance is only valid for an additional six months on the date of application, then the permit will only be valid for six months.
+A one-shot permit is available for single flights and is faster to obtain, but it doesn’t cover the entire operator’s fleet.

-Air taxi Definition: An air taxi flight involves transporting passengers, with their own freight (baggage), under a single charter contract for the entire capacity of an aircraft with no more than 19 passenger seats.
+An air taxi flight involves transporting passengers, with their freight (baggage), under a single charter contract for the entire capacity of an aircraft with no more than 19 passenger seats.

 Exemptions for EU-registered aircraft